-Since my renewal, I have had the opportunity to join another search committee and, as the director of both the undergraduate and graduate theatre programs, participate in the undergraduate chair and graduate director's meetings.
-Being part of the search committee for a new tenure-track professor in Filmmaking and Moving Image Arts was one of the highlights of my academic career.
+Since my renewal, I have had the opportunity to join a second search committee.
+Being part of the search committee for a new tenure-track professor in Filmmaking and Moving Image Arts was one of the highlights of my service.
 The organization of the search and the collaborative spirit of the faculty involved were superb, and it was wonderful to gain a deeper understanding of the FMIA program.
-My monthly meetings with the undergraduate chairs group and graduate directors group have been invaluable for understanding how each department and program aligns with the college's goals.
-These meetings provide a platform to brainstorm new ways to overcome common obstacles.
+The search outcome was a =success, and we welcomed an outstanding new member to our faculty.